vexide/website/src/content/docs/ecosystem.md

 ### Desktop SDKs

-vexide is a cross-platform library: if your project includes implementations of the functions in the VEX SDK, you can just type `cargo run` to build and run your project directly on your own computer.
+vexide is a cross-platform library: if your project includes a VEX SDK, you can just type `cargo run` to build and run your project directly on your own computer.
 The following desktop-compatible implementations of the VEX SDK allow you to configure what happens when you do platform-specific actions like moving a motor or reading a sensor.

-- [vex-sdk-mock](https://lib.rs/crates/vex-sdk-mock) (by vexide): vexide's **default desktop SDK**, which simply ignores any requests to read from sensors or control devices.
+- [vex-sdk-mock](https://lib.rs/crates/vex-sdk-mock) (by vexide): vexide's **default desktop SDK**, which ignores any requests to read from sensors or control devices.

 ### Emulators

-The vexide library has a built-in desktop simulator which you can access via the `cargo run` command, but if your project uses low-level features that require it to run in a more accurate environment, we've also developed some additional simulation tools you can try.
+If your project uses low-level features that require it to run in a more accurate environment, we've also developed some additional simulation tools you can try.

 - [vex-v5-qemu](https://github.com/vexide/vex-v5-qemu) (by vexide) is a limited emulator for the VEX V5 robot controller itself.
 It can run vexide and PROS programs that are already compiled for the V5 Brain, sometimes without any modification.